-Lower ground floor: Fully equipped kitchen with Aga cooker.
-Pantry.
-Wine cellar.
-Games room with full size snooker table.
-One twin bedroom ensuite with tub and power shower.
-One double bedroom.
-Hallway bathroom with power shower and jacuzzi tub.
-Mid landing washroom.
+Lower ground floor: Fully equipped kitchen with Aga cooker, pantry, wine cellar and games room with full size snooker table.
+One twin bedroom ensuite with tub and power shower; one double bedroom; hallway bathroom with power shower and jacuzzi tub and mid landing washroom.

-Main floor: Grand entrance hall.
-Drawing room.
-Library.
-Boudoir.
-Dining room with seating for up to 20 guests.
-Breakfast room.
+Main floor: Entrance hall; drawing room, library; boudoir; dining room with seating for up to 20 guests and breakfast room.
 There is also a room dedicated to the writer Percy French, who lived in County Roscommon.

 First floor: Landing; one king sized double room with ensuite bathroom and dressing room/second bedroom.
 Two additional king sized double bedrooms, one with ensuite bathroom and one hallway bathroom with power shower and jacuzzi tub.
 Roof terrace garden with views over the river, woodland and countryside.